renf7/dir.sync/README.md

 # dir.sync

+WHAT IT IS ?

+File sharing tool using Apache Kafka.
+It synchronized directories

+HOW TO USE IT:

 1. install OpenJDK 11 (recomended) or Oracle JDK version 11.
 Add environment variable to JAVA_HOME to JDK 11 java directory.
 Add environment variable to PATH to ${JAVA_HOME}/bin.
 Remove previous java from PATH if exists.
 2. download and unpack newest maven for your OS.
 Add to unpacked apache-maven-xxx/bin folder to environment variable PATH
 3. download and install newest kafka if needed also proper version scala